jcampbell18/php_invoicing-old/README.md

       - clicks the approve button on the Bid
         - Invoice created, referencing all information from Bid including Bid #
           - Invoice Id# 0001
-        - Folders and subfolders are created under projectsites directory and address of project site, with labels Images and Receipts and Invoice reference
+        - Folders and subfolders are automatically created under projectsites directory and address of project site, with labels Images and Receipts and Invoice reference
           - `/projectsites/123 N Example Rd/Images/INV_0001`
           - `/projectsites/123 N Example Rd/Receipts/INV_0001`